 The Schaeffer Center’s Roybal Center for Health Policy Simulation moves economic modeling findings into programs, practices and policies.

 For more than a decade, the Roybal Center for Health Policy Simulation has been developing economic models to answer salient policy questions surrounding the elderly in the United States.
 The Center is one of 10 established by the National Institute on Aging to move promising social and behavioral research findings out of the laboratory and into programs, practices and policies that will improve the lives of older people and the capacity of society to adapt to societal aging.

 The Center’s centerpiece effort is the Future Elderly Model (FEM), an economic-demographic microsimulation led by faculty at the University of Southern California, with collaborators from Columbia University, Harvard University, Stanford University, RAND Corporation, the University of Michigan and the University of Pennsylvania.
-FEM is used to explore a variety of policy questions and has produced more than two dozen peer-reviewed publications, including clusters of research highlighted in special issues of Health Affairs.
+FEM is used to explore a variety of policy questions and has produced more than 50 peer-reviewed publications, including clusters of research highlighted in special issues of Health Affairs.
 FEM findings have been relied on by several government agencies, the White House and Congress as well as by private organizations interested in aging policy.

 In 2014, the Center was renewed by the National Institutes of Health (NIH) for five years.
-The Center is continuing its translational efforts to elevate aging policy discussions in two areas of emphasis: finding policies to mitigate the social consequences of health disparities, and assessing international lessons for U.S. aging policy.
+The Center is continuing its efforts to elevate aging policy discussions in two areas of emphasis: finding policies to mitigate the social consequences of health disparities, and assessing international lessons for U.S. aging policy.